31 Weeks Pregnant -Symptoms, Baby Development, and Tips!

 Table of Contents

-A mother, in her 31 weeks Pregnant, a baby begins to grow bigger, while the mother, on the other hand, experiences more aches.
+A baby, in their 31 weeks pregnant after implantation, begins to grow bigger, while the mother, on the other hand, experiences more aches.

 The baby, this week, will measure 16.2 inches and weigh 3.3 ounces.
 To put things in perspective, this would be about the size of a SunnyD.
 Isn’t this exciting!

-So what else is happening to the baby in the 31st week of pregnancy?
+So what else is happening to the baby in the 31 weeks pregnant?

 1. Head-turning